 PBDA will use a multi-phase application process and will structure project areas to be consistent with Census Block Groups to streamline review and implementation.
-In the application, PDBA will limit narratives responses.
+In the application, PDBA will limit narrative responses to an appropriate word or character count, while ensuring opportunity for meaningful narrative.
 The applicant, if desired, will be invited to submit addenda and additional narrative, but the evaluation will be objective in nature, to include:

 - Completeness of proposed service(s) by Census Block Group

 - Proposed broadband speeds

 - Reliability and technology preference

 - Technological scalability to meet a minimum of 100/100 Mbps (where 100/20 Mbps is proposed)

 - Detailed cost estimates

-- Letter(s) of credit
+- Letter(s) of credit or performance bond(s) pursuant to BEAD Letter of Credit Waiver guidance issued by NTIA.
+Letters of Credit issued by credit unions are permissible.

 - Permitting acknowledgment or acquisition

 - Workforce development program investments